Rational curves on compact K\"ahler manifolds: Weak subadjunction

 Since all the divisors $E_j$ are $\mu$-exceptional, we see that $\mu_* (\sO_{\tilde X}(\sum_{j=2}^k \lceil d_j \rceil E_j))$ is an ideal sheaf $\sI$.
 Moreover, since $d_j>-1$ for all $E_j$ mapping onto $Z$ the sheaf $\sI$ is isomorphic to the structure sheaf in the generic point of $Z$ .
 In particular $(\mu|_{E_1})_*(\sO_{E_1}(\lceil -D \rceil ))$ has rank one.

 {\em Step 3.
 Application of the positivity result.} By the adjunction formula we have

-Since $\psi|_{E_1}$ coincides with $\mu|_{E_1}$ over the generic point of $Z'$, we know by Step 2 that the direct image sheaf $f_* (\sO_{E_1}( \lceil -D \rceil))$ has rank one.
+Since $f$ coincides with $\mu|_{E_1}$ over the generic point of $Z'$, we know by Step 2 that the direct image sheaf $f_* (\sO_{E_1}( \lceil -D \rceil))$ has rank one.
 In particular $f$ has connected fibres.

-In general the boundary $D$ does not satisfy the conditions a) and b) in Theorem \ref{theoremdirectimage}, however we can still obtain some important information by applying Theorem \ref{theoremdirectimage} for a slightly modified boundary. but we can nevertheless obtain some important information by modifying the boundary $D$: note first that the fibration $f$ is equidimensional over the complement of a codimension two set.
+In general the boundary $D$ does not satisfy the conditions a) and b) in Theorem \ref{theoremdirectimage}, however we can still obtain some important information by applying Theorem \ref{theoremdirectimage} for a slightly modified boundary: note first that the fibration $f$ is equidimensional over the complement of a codimension two set.
 In particular the direct image sheaf $f_* (\sO_{E_1}( \lceil -D \rceil))$ is reflexive \cite[Cor.1.7]{Ha80}, hence locally free, on the complement of a codimension two set.
 Thus we can consider the first Chern class $c_1(f_* (\sO_{E_1}(\lceil -D \rceil)))$ (cf. Definition \ref{definitionc1}).
 Set

 then we claim that

 for any collection of nef classes $\omega_j'$ on $Z'$.